whitecatboard/Lua-RTOS-ESP32/README.md

    Board type:
    ```

-   When the Lua RTOS build process finish the board will be flashed.
+   When the Lua RTOS build process finish, the board will be flashed.
 It is possible that for certain operating systems, or boards, the flashing process fails, due to a not compatible device name for your board's USB-TO-SERIAL adapter.
 In this case change the default configuration for met your board or operating system requirements, as described above.

 6. Change the default configuration: